abhinaynag/splunk2fir/README.md

 # splunk2fir
-repo for  taking splunk results for logging into FIR ticketing system
+code to export splunk results into FIR ticketing system As with all my code, it's designed for certain design assumptions which I am not going to publish due to certain obligations.